Preadolescence: Terminology

 A term used to refer to the preadolescent stage in everyday speech is tween and its perhaps older variants tweenie, tweeny, tweenager, preteen and tweener.
-It's a blend (portmanteau) of the words "teen" and "between" in the sense of "between childhood and adolescence" and refers to 9- to 12-year-olds.
+It is a blend (portmanteau) of the words "teen" and "between" in the sense of "between childhood and adolescence" and refers to 9- to 12-year-olds.
 Sometimes the terms tweenie and tweenager are used to differentiate between older (10 to 15) and younger (7 to 11) age groups, respectively.

 While known as preadolescent in psychology, the terms preteen or tween are common in everyday use.
 A preteen or preteenager is a person below 13 years of age.
 Generally, the term is restricted to those close to reaching age 13, especially ages 9 to 12.
 Tween is an American neologism and marketing term for preteen, which is a blend of between and teen.
 People within this age range are variously described as tweens, preadolescents, tweenies, preteens, pubescents, middle schoolers, or tweenagers.

 A junior high school can sometimes be confused with a middle school.
 Though serving a similar purpose in bridging a gap between elementary school and high school, a junior high school typically serves 7th to 9th grade students, whereas a middle school serves 6th to 8th grade students.
 Therefore, middle schools serve a slightly younger demographic, more befitting of preadolescents, while junior high schools typically serve young adolescents.